Kitten Safety Protocol Checklist

 - Store breakables and valuables out of reach

-by keeping doors closed at all times
+- Restrict access to off-limit areas by keeping doors closed at all times

 - Use cord covers or hide electrical cords behind furniture to keep curious paws safe.
 Unplug cords when not in use whenever possible.